marcelropos/HM-DiscordBot/Bot.md

 Idea is to replicate the discord-pretty-help help page 1:1 with the buttons.
 For this, a kind a modular system need to be designed so that information can be easily added/removed and changed depending on the user permissions.

-TODO: find design that allow easily adding/removing commands from the help page.
+The help information can easily be gotten from the [command](https://docs.rs/poise/latest/poise/macros/attr.command.html) type.
+Also additional information can be given with the `custom_data` property of the command macro.

 ### Tmp Studenty